spacerules/pardus-tampermonkey/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug in the project
+about: Report a bug in the Pardus Tampermonkey scripts
 title: "[BUG] "
 labels: bug
 assignees: ''
 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of the bug in the scripts.

-**To Reproduce**
+**Steps to Reproduce**
 Steps to reproduce the behavior:
+1. Open the script in Tampermonkey
-1. Go to '...'
+2. Go to [specific page or action]
-2. Click on '....'
-3. See error
+3. Observe the problem

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+What you expected to happen.

+**Actual behavior**
+What actually happened.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

 **Environment**
-- OS:
 - Browser:
+- Tampermonkey version:
-- Version:
+- Script version:

 **Additional context**
-Add any other context about the problem here.
+Any other context about the problem (errors in console, unusual behavior, etc.).